-Lamb’s Ears, also known as Stachys byzantina, is a popular perennial plant native to Turkey, Iran, and Armenia.
+Lamb’s Ear, also known as Stachys byzantina, is a popular perennial plant native to Turkey, Iran, and Armenia.
 It belongs to the mint family, Lamiaceae.
-Lamb’s Ears is known for its soft, velvety leaves, which give it a unique and attractive appearance.
+Lamb’s Ear is known for its soft, velvety leaves, which give it a unique and attractive appearance.
+The plant typically grows in compact, low mounds, reaching a height of 12 to 18 inches.

 Leaves and Flowers